 [Editor’s note: This story was originally published February 2018.]

-Yet, the sad reality is, some companies are too far gone to salvage now, even if the economy doesn’t slow down in 2019.
-Profit margins aren’t necessarily the problem.
-The problem is the product or service itself — or in some cases a horrible reputation that would-be customers just can’t shrug off.
+The sad reality is, some companies are too far gone to salvage no matter how well the economy performs in 2019.
+Profit margins aren’t necessarily the problem with a lot of these companies.
+The problem could be the product or service itself or a horrible reputation that would-be customers just can’t shrug off.

 With that as the backdrop, here are the eight major companies most likely to pull a vanishing act in 2019.
 These are companies that could disappear either completely or just in their current form.
 Their brand names may survive, but the operations themselves simply aren’t viable enough.

 The end result?
-Last quarter’s top line was down 38% year-over-year, and revenue was flat for the full year.
+Last year’s earnings were abysmal and revenue was flat for the full year.
 The company is still booking heavy losses too, unable to find or develop a product more consumers just have to have.

-The Container Store Group Inc (NYSE:TCS) still operates more than 80 stores in the U.S. — albeit it with much less visibility than it enjoyed several years ago when organization was all the rage.
+The Container Store (NYSE:TCS) still operates more than 80 stores in the U.S. albeit it with much less visibility than it enjoyed several years ago (the last time organization was all the rage).

 Neiman Marcus is not a publicly-traded company, but a noteworthy name to investors all the same.
 The struggles that the department store chain faces are applicable to other similar chains.
-CreditRiskMonitor warned in January that Neiman Marcus’ risk of declaring bankruptcy in 2019 was as high as 50%.
+Last year CreditRiskMonitor warned that Neiman Marcus’ risk of declaring bankruptcy in 2019 was as high as 50%.

-Investors who’ve been following the Immunomedics, Inc. (NASDAQ:IMMU) story for the past several years will know that 2017 was a pivotal year for the company.
-In the very near term, things look good.
-Sales of its oncology diagnostics product LeukoScan have taken off as it continues to develop its flagship product, Sacituzumab Govitecan — currently in Phase 2 trials — and push forward with the development of Epratuzumab, presently in Phase 3 testing.
+Investors who’ve been following the Immunomedics (NASDAQ:IMMU) story for the past several years will know that 2017 was a pivotal year for the company.
+Sales last year of its oncology diagnostics product LeukoScan were brisk but the FDA denied its request to accelerate approval of Sacituzumab Govitecan.

 If you read between the lines and study the long-term case, you see that Immunomedics realizes it’s running out of money at a pretty quick clip.
 In fact, the company intends to sell its LeukoScan franchise to help fund the development of the more promising opportunities in that pipeline.